michielskobe/rnd-final-project/docs/project/bluetooth.md

 blendinator:~/RTL8761BU/8761BU$ sudo reboot
 ```

 After the firmware files are installed, the system needs to be rebooted.
-If the installation was succesful, a new hci device should on the USB bus should appear with `hciconfig`:
+If the installation was succesful, a new hci device on the USB bus should appear in `hciconfig`:

 ```console
 blendinator:~$ hciconfig